reggi/writing/2015-07-19-address-api.md

 # A hub for managing and distributing your addresses

+> tl;dr Idea for a web app that allows you to login and save your address.
+Then have the ability to connect your addresses across multiple sites in a centralized fashion.
+Think facebook connect for addresses.

 The web is a vibrant and thriving place.
 While there may be a ton of advancement happening every day to make our lives easier, some of the things we do everyday are still traditional and repetitive.
 One of those things is managing and distributing our physical addresses.
 How can we make managing addresses easier across the entire web?
 This document is a specification of how there could be a service to help rectify this very issue.

 ## Problems to solve